lucatume/function-mocker/examples/woocommerce-env/README.md

 ## Using testing environments
 Now that my WooCommerce testing environment is ready it's time to load it in Function Mocker.
-By default Function Mocker will always load a base WordPress testing environment defining the common utility functions (`add_filter`, `add_action`, l10n functions et cetera) but I want it to load the one I just generated as well.
+By default Function Mocker will always load a base WordPress testing environment defining the common utility functions (`add_filter`, `add_action`, l10n functions et cetera) if no `env` parameter is specified but I want it to load the one I just generated as well.
 To do so I will update the tests bootstrap file, the one where `FunctionMocker::init` is being called, to include the `WordPress` environment and then the generated one:

 ```php